mostafasobh/Task-Management-Web-App/README.md

-# Trello-clone App
+# Trello-Clone App
 ![](images/Card.png)
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## App Description

-In the project directory, you can run:
+Simply put it's an Task Managment app that enables Teams To work together In the project directory, you can run:

 ### `npm start`